milesgwood/milesgwood.github.io/pages/drupal/SimpleSamlPHP.md

 The simplesamlphp library files aren't being found.
 I need to add some info according to the part 13 of [this tutorial](https://simplesamlphp.org/docs/stable/simplesamlphp-install#section_13)

-- First, let's edit `/www/_include.php` for the autoloader
+BAD SOLUTION - This was am attempt to hardcode the locations in `/www/_include.php`

 ```php
 require_once(dirname(dirname(__FILE__)).'/lib/_autoload.php');